 Working with human rights is an ongoing process

 Our aim is to continuously improve our ability to identify, assess and manage human rights risks.
-This is an ongoing journey and will be driven not least by raising the awareness of human rights related issues among our employees and other stakeholders.
+This is an ongoing journey and will be driven not least by raising the awareness of human rights related issues among our employees, suppliers and other stakeholders.

 Future focus on human rights